jitesoft/yolog/README.md

 When including the script, there will be a global `Yolog` object containing `logger` (which is an instance of yolog ready to use with the console plugin), `Yolog` which is the logger itself, if you wish to create a new instance yourself.
-`ConsolePlugin`, which is a plugin that produces output to the console and the `Plugin` class (which is used to create new plugins)
+`ConsolePlugin`, which is a plugin that produces output to the console and the `YologPlugin` class (which is used to create new plugins)

 Simply put: